bergenkommune/tardis/README.md

 ## Output data format

-Tardis will output data in its own format, shown above.
+By default, Tardis will output data in newline delimited json format, as shown above.
 Each line in the returned data is a valid json document, and must be parsed by itself.
-The reason behind this non-standard use of json is that large change sets can eat up a lot of memory if you parse the entire set in one big bite.
-With the tardis data format, you can simply loop through the results and parse one line at the time.
+This use json is called ndjson (http://ndjson.org/) and allows the client to reduce memory consumption compared to parsing the entire array in one go.

+To get the data in regular json, either append _&format=json_ to the url or set the accept header in the request to accept: application/json.
+The output is then a single json array, consisting of the same json documents as in the ndjson format.
+Note that the array may be empty.

+To explicitly request the ndjson format, either append _&format=ndjson_ to the url or set the accept header in the request to accept: application/x-ndjson.

+If the return format is not specified, or set to one of _text/plain_, _text/*_, or _*/*_, the data is returned in the default ndjson format, but with a content-type of _text/plain_ for backward compatibility.

-Each line in the returned data is a json document that contains the following attributes:
+The json documents have the following attributes:
  - `changeType`: enum containing either `add`, `change` or `delete`
  - `oldRecord`: if `changeType = delete`, it contains the deleted record.
 If `changeType = change`, it contains the record before the change.
 It is not present when `changeType = add`.